Skip to main content

 Classification output layers are used when the task is to predict discrete labels or categories

-Why do we use these output formulas?
-We want them to be "nice" for derivates and not to have vanishing gradients.
+Why do you use these output formulas? you want them to be "nice" for derivates and not to have vanishing gradients.
 They're also fairly intuitive for each of the specific tasks they're used for.

 Sigmoid